zwicker-group/py-pde/docs/paper/paper.md

 the time evolution of a (set of) physical fields $u$ with possibly tensorial character, which depend on spatial coordinates $\boldsymbol x$ and time $t$.
-The framework also supports stochastic differential equations, which are represented by by the noise term $\eta$ in the equation above.
+The framework also supports stochastic differential equations where the additional noise term $\eta$ in the equation above is non-zero.

-The main goal of the `py-pde` package is to provide a convenient way to analyze PDEs using general methods, while at the same time allowing for enough flexibility to easily implement more specialized code.
+The main goal of the `py-pde` package is to provide a convenient way to analyze general PDEs, while at the same time allowing for enough flexibility to easily implement specialized code for particular cases.
 Since the code is written in pure python, it can be easily installed via pip by simply calling `pip install py-pde`.
 However, central parts are just-in-time compiled using `numba` [@numba] for